jtquach1/Quiz-React/README.md

   });
 ```

-Hooks which let you initialize and modify state.
-* Hooks are introduced and discussed in Section 6 of the Udemy tutorial.
+These three lines of code refer to hooks.
+Hooks let you modify state like in OOP, and are introduced in Section 6 of the Udemy tutorial.
 ```js
   // Current question, score, gameOver status const [q, setQuestion] = useState(scenarios[0]);